 As a business tool, McKinsey & Company found emails to be 40 times more successful at acquiring new clients than either Facebook and Twitter—just one of the many interesting statistics to support the success of email marketing.

-01. Experiment with color blocking
+01. Experiment with color gradients

 02. Have fun with animation

 04. Keep it simple

-This email design by Apple employs a great use of white space and a clear central focus on the product.
+This email design by Apple employs great use of white space and a clear central focus on the product.
 The product is nicely displayed with pops of color to add interest and the information is perfectly aligned and carefully placed, with a vertical hierarchy for easy skimming.
 The use of different type sizes and grayscale colors let readers understand what’s important and what’s less important.
 This design is straight to the point with minimal elements and simple structure.